The Cattail: The Greatest of Wild Foods

 The fleshy inner portions of Spring cattail shoots were also eaten .
 From experience, I can describe the texture and flavor of cattail shoots: they taste strongly of cucumber with the mouthfeel of onion.

 The underdeveloped/green female seedheads were either roasted or boiled in salt water .
-I can testify that these seedheads have a delicious corn-like flavor with a texture like al dente oats.
+These seedheads have a delicious corn-like flavor with a texture like al dente oats.
 I have enjoyed these both nibbled like corn on the cob and stripped-from-the-stalk.
 Either preparation is a fantastic taste journey.

 The pollen was collected and used as one would use flour .
 I have not collected cattail flour in quite a while, but I remember it was bright yellow and very tasty.